joergkrause/svogv/projects/svogv/README.md

 ## Issues?

-As of version 0.6 none known issues.
+As of version 1.0 none known issues.
 Please report issues through Github.

-Have you worked with the version 0.3 before?
-0.6 has breaking changes because of a new build process.
-**In 0.7 I have again made significant changes towards the 1.0 release.**
-I'm using Angular CLI for all steps and sync the version with Angular (Angular 6 is SVGOV 0.6, Angular 7 is SVGOV 0.7, and so on).
-After the first final is being release I plan to jump the version to match the Angular major release.
-Hence, 0.6 is 6, 0.7 is 7 and so on.
-Currently supporting Angular 11.

 ## Angular Data Annotations

 The idea of data annotations is somehow heavily inspired by the namespace `System.ComponentModel.DataAnnotations` of .NET Core.
 There is absolutely no dependency at all, though.
-You can find more [here](https://docs.microsoft.com/de-de/dotnet/api/system.componentmodel.dataannotations?view=netframework-4.8).
+You can find more [here](https://docs.microsoft.com/de-de/dotnet/api/system.componentmodel.dataannotations).

 The basic idea is that we usually use view models anyway.
 So, why not using them to provide all information necessary to create a form that way?